-Below, we develop an emotion-based view of acquisition integration capability by describing an inter-organizational model that focuses on dealing with acquired employees' emotions-arising from various identification processes-that relate to two distinct approaches: maintain considerable autonomy for the acquired firm or integrate the latter in the acquirer.
+Below, we develop an emotion-based view of acquisition integration capability by describing an inter-organizational model that focuses on dealing with acquired employees' emomaintain considerable autonomy for the acquired firm or integrate the latter in the acquirer.
 We also focus on both the acquirer and acquired firm supporting each other in managing acquired employees' emotions related to identification processes-a concept we call emotional pairing.